 At any point, if the ssh service has not started you can enter the command

-Step 4.
-You can use ssh [email protected] address to ssh into the machine from a Linux box or use any ssh client software.
+You can use ssh [email protected] address to ssh into the machine from another Linux box or use any ssh client software.

 And I am able to login via ssh after I entered the Ubuntu machine credentials from ssh client.